Rabbi Rona Shapiro

 Saturday ,

-Bring your family to celebrate Shabbat.
-It’s an opportunity to explore Jewish life, learn about Shabbat, and connect with friends.
+Families come together to celebrate Jewish traditions through fun, engaging, and educational programs.
+Shabbat School offers children a warm, welcoming environment to explore Jewish life, learn about Shabbat, and connect with friends.